rtrinh760/arcaeacharts/README.md

 For detailed Supabase setup instructions, see [SUPABASE_SETUP.md](SUPABASE_SETUP.md).

-## 📊 Database Schema

-The application uses a single `songs` table with the following structure:

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.